-This area has to lead to our increased survival or reproductive chances though, otherwise it won’t fulfil this need.
+This area has to lead to our increased survival or reproductive chances though, otherwise, it won’t fulfill this need.

 I have discovered this evolutionary approach to human needs that I believe provides the best understanding.
 It also makes it easy to tell what makes an activity feel ‘meaningful’ to us.